 Bible college in gay row

-A boardroom memo issued to the faculty of Calvin College in
+A boardroom memo issued to the faculty of Calvin College in Michigan has stated that it is ‘unacceptable’ for academics to advocate homosexual practice or civil partnerships.

 For a college formed on the basis of Reformation theology in the 1870s, this should have been met with faculty approval.
 Not so.
 Reports reveal that nearly 130 of the 300-strong teaching staff then met to discuss their concerns about the memo.